 Step 6 (Optional): NIDD Configuration Delete Request

 If the IN-CSE detects that <serviceSubscribedNode> is deleted or the <serviceSubscribedNode> niddRequired attribute is updated to FALSE, then the IN-CSE shall issue a NIDD Configuration Delete Request for the UE.
-The request is configured as follows.
+The request is configured as follows:

 An HTTP DELETE method shall be used.